'The Royal Shooting Party'

 - King George V (1865-1936), Reigned 1910-36.
 Sitter in 474 portraits.

 - Mr Halsey (active 1906-1907).
 Sitter in 2 portraits.

-- Countess von Keller, Lady-in-Waiting to Augusta Victoria, Empress of Germany and Queen of Prussia.
+- Countess Mathilde von Keller (1853-1945), Lady-in-Waiting to Augusta Victoria, Empress of Germany and Queen of Prussia.
 Sitter in 1 portrait.

 - Baron von dem Knesebeck, German courtier and diplomat.
 Sitter in 1 portrait.

 - Maud Evelyn (née Hamilton), Marchioness of Lansdowne (1850-1932), Royal courtier; wife of 5th Marquess of Lansdowne; daughter of 1st Duke of Abercorn.
 Sitter in 7 portraits.

 - Sir Harry Charles Legge (1852-1924), Army officer and royal courtier.
 Sitter associated with 4 portraits.

 - Princess Louise Caroline Alberta, Duchess of Argyll (1848-1939), Daughter of Queen Victoria.
 Sitter associated with 94 portraits, Artist associated with 1 portrait.